 - Unincorporated areas added 1 new case today, total of 76 cases.

 The County report on race / ethnicity includes case numbers, hospitalizations, deaths and Solano population statistics.
 This information is discouragingly similar to national reports that indicate significantly worse outcomes among black and brown Americans.
 Note that all of this data surely undercounts Latinx Americans, as there is a large group of “Multirace / Others” which likely is composed mostly of Latinx members of our communities.

-The County’s new and improved Coronavirus Dashboard is full of much more information, too extensive to cover here on a daily basis.
-The Benicia Independent will continue to summarize daily and highlight a report or two.
-Check out the Dashboard at https://doitgis.maps.arcgis.com/apps/MapSeries/index.html?appid=055f81e9fe154da5860257e3f2489d67.
+The County’s Coronavirus Dashboard is full of much more information, too extensive to cover here on a daily basis.
+The Benicia Independent will continue to summarize daily and highlight significant portions.
+For more, check out the Dashboard at https://doitgis.maps.arcgis.com/apps/MapSeries/index.html?appid=055f81e9fe154da5860257e3f2489d67.